carmls/datasets/README.md

 * Maitrey Metha and Vivek Srikumar. "[Verifying Annotation Agreement without Multiple Experts: A Case Study with Gujarati SNACS](https://aclanthology.org/2023.findings-acl.696)."
 In Findings of the Association for Computational Linguistics: ACL 2023, pp. 10941-10958.
 2023.
 * Daniel Chen and Mans Hulden. "[My Case, For an Adposition: Lexical Polysemy of Adpositions and Case Markers in Finnish and Latin](https://aclanthology.org/2022.lrec-1.279)".
 In Proceedings of the Thirteenth Language Resources and Evaluation Conference, pp. 2610-2616.
 2022.
 * Tatsuya Aoyama, Chihiro Taguchi, and Nathan Schneider. "[J-SNACS: Adposition and Case Supersenses for Japanese Joshi](https://aclanthology.org/2024.lrec-main.839)."
 In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pp. 9604–9614.
 2024.
+* Wesley Scivetti, Lauren Levine, and Nathan Schneider. "[Multilingual Supervision Improves Semantic Disambiguation of Adpositions](https://aclanthology.org/2025.coling-main.247)."
+In Proceedings of the 31st International Conference on Computational Linguistics (COLING 2025), pp. 3655–3669.
+2025.